japila-books/apache-spark-internals/docs/shuffle/ExternalSorter.md

 iterator...FIXME

-iterator is used when BlockStoreShuffleReader is requested to xref:shuffle:BlockStoreShuffleReader.adoc#read[read combined records for a reduce task].
+iterator is used when BlockStoreShuffleReader is requested to shuffle:BlockStoreShuffleReader.md#read[read combined records for a reduce task].

 == [[partitionedIterator]] partitionedIterator Method